February 2, 2019. 10 degrees Fahrenheit.

 - Punxsutawney Phil is over 100 years old.
 Each year he drinks a magic elixir giving him 7 more years of life.
 According to the Inner Circle, Phil has not been wrong in 133 years.
 According to CNN, Phil is correct 40% of the time.

 Around 7:20am, the Inner Circle begins.
-Two scrolls were prepared for the event by the Inner circle, one for an early spring and a scroll for 6 more weeks of winter.
+Two scrolls are prepared for the event by the Inner circle, one for an early spring and a scroll for 6 more weeks of winter.
 While holding an ancient wooden cane, The Groundhog Club President is able to speak to Phil in Groundhogese.

 Phil is roused by the crowd chanting his name, “Phil, Phil, Phil”!
 Upon waking, Phil discusses with the President his prognostication and the corresponding scroll is read.
 Translating, the President announces a prediction is made: Phil has spoken!
 He did not see his shadow and spring is just around the corner.

 At 8:00am, after Phil makes his prediction, the crowd immediately disperses to the stage hoping to get a photo with Phil and towards the buses.
 Visitors can walk 1.5 – 2 miles or bus back to the town of Punxsutawney for additional activities.

 - Gobbler’s Knob and Gobbler’s Knob Trail: A half mile trail with metal groundhog art.